Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

+\textbf{(b) Intersection (multi-source CCR).} For the conjunctive combination of $\ket{m_1},\dots,\ket{m_k}$, the $i$-th output qubit is obtained via a multi-controlled NOT:

+\textbf{(c) Union (multi-source DCR).} For the disjunctive combination of $\ket{m_1},\dots,\ket{m_k}$, the $i$-th output qubit is obtained via a negatively controlled NOT, followed by a correction $X$:

-\item For the union of $m_1,\cdots,m_k$, i.e., multi-source DCR, it can be implemented through $n$ $C^{k}$-NOT gates and X gates.
-First, perform $n$ $C^{k}$-NOT gates on the state, where the negative control bits are $q_{i_1},\cdots,q_{i_k}$, and the target bit is $q_{i_{k+1}}$, $(i=\{0,\cdots,n-1\})$.
-And then, perform $n$ X gates on $q_{0_j}\cdots q_{{n-1}_j}$. \end{itemize} In the BACR with multiple operation components and layers, each operation component can output to $n$ ancilla bits, which then serve as the input for the operation components in the subsequent layer. \end{definition}
+In the general BACR with multiple operation components and hierarchical layers, the output of each component is written to $n$ ancilla qubits, which then serve as the input for the next layer. \end{definition}